 Looking for ways to improve your interpersonal skills?
 Kick it up a notch with my book—The Purpose Driven Project Manager.
 Discover how to use your interpersonal skills to build high-performing, unified project teams.

 None of us are perfect communicators.
 We are blind to our bad habits.
-For years, I had a habit of looking up and away from the person to whom I was speaking.
+For years, I habitually looked up and away from the person I spoke to.
 Why?
 I was thinking about how to solve the problem we were discussing.
 I was unaware of how this behavior was annoying others.

 We don't know what we don't know.
 So, how can we discover our communication issues?